 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking

-$4,860 to $5,600
+$4,700 to $5,600

-The rewards of an early start today are plentiful, including a full day excursion by skiff along the Pacaya River, going deeper into pristine landscape shared with great egrets, capuchin monkeys, and taricaya turtles.
+The rewards of an early start are plentiful, including a full day excursion by skiff along the Pacaya River, going deeper into pristine landscape shared with great egrets, capuchin monkeys, and taricaya turtles.
 After lunch, attend a paiche fishing demonstration, the second largest river fish in the world.
-Later, venture out by skiffs on the Ucayali River alongside the banana boats transporting jungle products to the port of Requena, keeping an eye out for pink river dolphins.
+Later, venture out by skiff on the Ucayali River alongside the banana boats transporting their jungle products to the port of Requena, keeping an eye out for pink river dolphins.

 Read this itinerary as a guide only; the exact route and program varies according to weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.